Canine Kidney Stone and Bladder Stone Prevention

 Monitoring your dog’s urinary pH at home will alert you to any recurring bladder infection.
-(Sources for pH test strips that cover the range needed are listed on the next page.)
 The numbers refer to acidity and alkalinity, with 7 considered neutral (neither acid nor alkaline).
 Numbers less than 7 indicate acidity, and the lower the number, the more acid the substance.
 Numbers greater than 7 indicate alkalinity, and the higher the number, the more alkaline the substance.
 Most healthy dogs have a neutral to slightly acid urinary pH between 5.5 and 7.0.

 Because urinary pH varies throughout the day, test your dog’s urine at the same time each day to determine her “normal”pH.
 The best time to do this is first thing in the morning, before she eats.
 Urine should be tested before it hits the ground.
 You can collect some in a paper cup or simply hold a pH test strip in the stream.
 An advantage to paper cup collection is that you can also check the urine for blood, cloudiness, and other indications of infection.

 The urinary tract infections that cause struvite crystals to become uroliths have an alkalizing effect, raising urinary pH to as much as 8.0 or 8.5.
 If your dog’s urinary pH jumps from acid to alkaline, contact your veterinarian.

 Other preventive measures include giving your dog cranberry capsules, probiotics, and vitamin C.